Quick thoughts on Web3

-After the Facebook outage drama, I thought it was important to bring up that none of us should be sleeping on Web3.
+After the Facebook outage drama, I thought it was important to mention that none of us should be sleeping on Web3.
 This is a quick summary of the undergoing developments along with mentions of some interesting projects underway within the space.
 I may expand on each of these in separate articles at a later point.
-For now, Let's dive in.
+For now, let's dive in.

 What is Web3?

 The version of the internet most of us know today is Web2 - an internet dominated by companies that provide services in exchange for your personal data.
 Unlike Web2, which is run by a few centralized players, decentralization is at the core of Web3.
 Web3 is trustless - one doesn't need to trust the controlling authority, because there is no controlling authority.
 The power is in the hands of all individual participants involved and game theory works in a beautiful way to incentivize participants to maintain the sanity of the network.